 I am an Associate Professor of Spanish in the department of Romance and Arabic Languages and Literatures at the University of Cincinnati.
-Currently on leave from Cincinnati, I am currently conducting research and working as visiting lecturer in private colleges in Madrid.
+Currently on leave from Cincinnati (2019-20), I am conducting research and working as visiting lecturer in private colleges in Madrid.
 My fields of interest are European modernism, world literature, and literary theory.

 I am the author of Drama, literatura, filosofía: Itinerarios del realismo y el modernismo europeos (Madrid: Fundamentos, 2015) and ‘Despistemes’: La teoría literaria y cultural de Emil Volek (Madrid: Verbum, 2018).
 Reviews of these books have appeared in academic journals Anagnórisis, Tropelías, Journal of Comparative Literature and Aesthetics, 452F, Literatura: Teoría, Historia, Crítica and América sin Nombre.
 I just published my third book, Baroque Lorca: An Archaist Playwright for the New Stage (New York: Routledge, 2020).
 You can enjoy limited free access to Baroque Lorca on Google Books.